This post may contain affiliate links.

 I was once addicted to shopping, and it’s been a dark secret that I’ve kept from those closest to me.
 I don’t like being judged, and the wounds of my retail therapy are still fresh.
-Buying a new item gave me an unexplainable rush of excitement, and it helped to block out negative emotions.
+Buying a new item gave me a rush of excitement, and it helped to block out any negative emotions I had at the time.
 If I had a bad day at work I would shop.
-If I was stressed out about schoolwork I would shop.
-Heck, sometimes nothing would be wrong at all, but I was bored so I would shop.
+If I was stressed out about school work I would shop.
+Heck, sometimes nothing would be wrong at all but I was bored so I would shop.

 My shopping addiction was so bad that all of the retail workers at the local mall knew my name by heart.
 We managed to build a relationship as I sifted through their clothing racks each week, and they would often coax me into making extra purchases.
 It took me nearly a year to get my excessive spending under control, but I did it.
 It feels good to be able to walk out of a store without multiple bags of guilt.